aye-shiv/FileFixer/README.md

 # FileFixer
-A Java based solution for a problem posed during an assignment
+A Java based solution for a problem posed for an Object Oriented Programming project